NormanLo4319/DS612_Data_Mining_with_Business_Applications_Python/README.md

 ### Statistical Learning:
 ---
-In this section, we will explain the use of statistical learning.
-We are going to outline some of the key theoretical concepts that we used to build the founction of statistical learning.
+In this section, we explain the use of statistical learning.
+We outline some of the key theoretical concepts that we used to build the founction of statistical learning.

 Learning Objectives:
 1. What is Statistical Learning?